Holic75/Baldurs-gate-dnd-3.5/README.md

 # Rule Changes
 ## 1. Abilities

-Roll based Abilities generation was replaced with point-buy system (characters start with 10 points in every ability and can distribute 20 more points among them, increasing ability till 14 costs one point, from 14 to 16 - 2 points and finally from 16 to 18  - 3 points).
+If Component #15 [Point Buy System] is installed, roll based Abilities generation will be replaced with point-buy system (characters start with 10 points in every ability and can distribute 20 more points among them, increasing ability till 14 costs one point, from 14 to 16 - 2 points and finally from 16 to 18  - 3 points).

 The effects of abilities were also changed as follows: